-This month, M-Net Channel 101 brings viewers the very best in gripping series.
+This month, M-Net (DStv channel 101) brings customers the very best in gripping series.
 From the Best of Brit with police procedural’s to courtroom drama to emotional depictions of love, Monday’s will never be the same again.

 The mysterious disappearance of a Scottish fishing trawler and a death on board a Trident nuclear submarine bring the police into conflict with the Navy and British security services.
 The six-part series will see Detective Chief Inspector Amy Silva (played by Suranne Jones best known for her roles in Coronation Street, Vincent, Strictly Confidential, Harley Street and Unforgiven) investigate the death onboard the Trident nuclear submarine HMS Vigil.
 Although the death was written off as an accidental overdose, Amy suspects foul play.
 But, when the crew close ranks in the face of Amy’s questioning, a new threat overshadows her inquiry.

-Then, also on 11 October, HBO’s Scenes from a Marriage premieres at 22:30 CAT.
+Then, also from 11 October, HBO’s Scenes from a Marriage premieres at 22:30.
 The miniseries is written, directed, and executive produced by Hagai Levi (Our Boys, The Affair, HBO’s In Treatment).

 Scenes from a Marriage is a modern adaptation of Ingmar Bergman's classic Swedish series of the same name, centering on Mira (played by Golden Globe winner Jessica Chastain), a confident, ambitious tech executive left unfulfilled by her marriage, and Jonathan (played by Oscar Isaac know for Inside Llewyn Davis, A Most Violent Year and Ex Machina), an accommodating, hyper-intellectual philosophy professor desperate to keep their relationship intact.
 The five-part series re-examines the dilemmas probed by the original and flips the script on traditional gender roles to explore love, hatred, desire, monogamy, marriage, and divorce through the lens of a contemporary American couple.